fbett/le-acme2-php/README.md

 My integrated workflow is the following:
 - User enables SSL to a specific domain in my control panel
 - The cronjob of this control panel will detect these changes and tries to create or get an order like in der HTTP-Sample.
-- The cronjob will fetch the informations within the certificate bundle, if the certificate bundle is ready (mostly on the second run)
+- The cronjob will fetch the information within the certificate bundle, if the certificate bundle is ready (mostly on the second run)
 - The cronjob will also build the Apache virtual host files and will restart the Apache2 service, if the new config file is different.